jallen2034/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone built to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.
+Tweeter is a single-page Twitter clone built to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.

 Additonal features include auto dismissing bootstrap alerts for error handling on both desktop and mobile and a completely responsive design.